Skip to main content

 Dealer requirements for floor plan approval

 Typical underwriting requirements for a dealership floor plan: state dealer license (NAICS 4411 — Automobile Dealers), 1–2 years operating history, personal FICO 650+ for ownership group, demonstrated sales velocity (how quickly vehicles turn), and adequate physical lot or storage facilities.
+See what credit score lenders look for on a business loan for how that FICO floor compares across other commercial financing types.
 Lenders also conduct periodic physical inventory audits to verify floored units are on the lot.

 Other capital needs at the dealership level